-Top 4 Loyalty trends for 2023
+Top 4 Marketing trends for 2023

 From inflation to recession worries, 2023 has certainly kept marketers on their toes trying to keep up with the mood of consumers.
 The past few years have taught us — in stark and memorable terms — that we can’t predict the future.
 However, we can make educated guesses about the trends that are most likely to affect loyalty and customer relationship management.